prinsss/blog-friend-circle/README.md

 ## Features

 - 📖 Fetch latest blog posts with RSS feeds
-- 📚 Show a list of your subscribed blogs
+- 📚 Show a list of your subscribed blogs (imagine it as a shared RSS aggregator!)
 - 🗺️ Help your readers discover excellent blogs
 - 🕸️ Let indie bloggers get more subscribers
 - ✨ Designed to be embedded and fit into almost any page